-On January 25, 2016, Relmada filed a motion to amend its complaint in connection with the Lawsuit and a partial motion to dismiss the Counterclaim.
+On February 18, 2016, Relmada filed an amended complaint in connection with the Lawsuit.
 The amended complaint includes an additional legal claim based on the Defendants' breach of the fiduciary duty that they owed to Relmada when the Defendants disclosed and mischaracterized confidential information that they acquired in their capacity as Relmada's investment banker.
 Relmada is also seeking monetary damages arising from fees and costs that it incurred responding to the Defendants' false and misleading proxy materials in December 2015.